shireeshj/blog/_posts/2022-12-30-website-monitor-using-google-app-script.md

 **Additional investigations**

-[Upptime](https://github.com/upptime/upptime){:target="_blank"} is one of the good open-source alternative which can be used to monitor a website. it uses github actions to make sure the website is up and creates a issue if website is down for some reason. it also logs the information about the website speed.
+<a href="https://github.com/upptime/upptime" target="_blank" style="color: blue;">Upptime</a> is one of the good open-source alternative which can be used to monitor a website. it uses github actions to make sure the website is up and creates a issue if website is down for some reason. it also logs the information about the website speed.